Response Procedures

 The dismissal of a report does not preclude an Impacted Party from utilizing any of the supportive measures outlined in this policy.

-C. Formal Complaint
+C. Complaint

 D. Procedures

-Title IX Prohibited Conduct Formal Process
+The link for Title IX Prohibited Conduct Procedures is here:

-PLU’s Student Code of Conduct Procedures
+The link for PLU’s Student Code of Conduct Procedures is here:

 E. Coordination with Concurrent Legal Proceedings:

 Impacted parties may choose to engage in criminal prosecution procedures and/or civil litigation in connection with the same behavior that forms the basis of a Prohibited Conduct report under this policy.
 In such cases, the University will cooperate and assist with coordination with local law enforcement and may, if requested and appropriate, share information with those agencies.
-The University will fulfill its legal and ethical obligation to take immediate and appropriate action to investigate possible violations of this policy, even if there are external processes or procedures pending in connection with that same report of Prohibited Conduct.
+The University will fulfill its legal and ethical obligation to take immediate and appropriate action to investigate possible violations of this policy, even if there are external processes or procedures pending in connection with that same complaint of Prohibited Conduct.

 F. Reporting Prohibited Conduct to Law Enforcement and for Statistical Disclosure